seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 "volatile" and has no cross-thread synchronization behavior.

-IR-level volatile loads and stores cannot safely be optimized into llvm.memcpy or llvm.memmove intrinsics even when those intrinsics are flagged volatile.
+IR-level volatile loads and stores cannot safely be optimized into llvm37.memcpy or llvm37.memmove intrinsics even when those intrinsics are flagged volatile.
 Likewise, the backend should never split or merge target-legal volatile load/store instructions.